CAMERA GEAR: Inside our Camera Bags

 Extra camera batteries - When using live view and the electronic viewfinder extensively, an extra battery is necessary after a full day of photography with our Canon cameras.
 We always have a few charged spares in case we do not have a chance to charge batteries between photography outings or for backpacking trips when we need a few days' worth of battery power.
 At least for Canon, the more expensive Canon-branded, high-capacity batteries seem to last much longer than their off-brand counterparts.

-Remote release - While using your camera's built-in timer can work for certain situations, using a remote release allows for hands-free camera operation (potentially sharper files, especially with longer lenses) and more precise timing (like timing an exposure for the moment the wind calms down or when a wave hits a certain spot).
-We both use Canon’s wireless remotes.
+Remote release - While using your camera's built-in timer can work for certain situations, using a remote release allows for hands-free camera operation (meaning potentially sharper files, especially with longer lenses) and more precise timing (like timing an exposure for the moment the wind calms down or when a wave hits a certain spot).
+We both use Canon’s wireless remotes (currently the BR-E1 model).
+While the name-brand Canon version seems crazy expensive for such a tiny piece of gear, the Canon brand remotes last much longer than the off-brand knock-offs we have tried.

-Portable 5-in-1 reflectors - We share 12-inch, 22-inch, and 36-inch models.
+Portable 5-in-1 reflector - diffuser - shader - We share 12-inch, 22-inch, and 36-inch models.
 These reflectors, which collapse for easy storage, can be very handy for creating shade when photographing small scenes like plants or foliage.
 This tool helps make photographing small subjects possible at any time of day.
 The 12-inch version is so small that it is handy to have along at all times.

 Sandisk 256GB Memory Cards and ThinkTank Pocket Rocket memory card case - We back up photos to a laptop or external hard drive whenever possible while traveling to make sure that we do not lose files due to lost or corrupted memory cards (and memory cards do get corrupted, as happened to one of Sarah's cards that included files from a hike to Zion's Subway, a trip that isn't super-easy to repeat).
 This is especially important when using large cards, like the 128 or 256 GB size, which could contain an entire trip’s worth of photos.
 Here is a long article about our back-up strategies for more information on this topic.

 Silica gel packets and large zip-lock bags for drying out camera gear that has been exposed to rain or snow.
 Since our cameras are weather sealed, we feel comfortable using them in light rain and snow.
 Still, water exposure can cause fogging or damage so when we expose our cameras to water, we try to dry them out immediately.
-While a lot of people recommend using rice for this purpose, rice can leave fine dust in camera gear (as we have learned from experience, with the line item of "cleaned for rice debris" noted on a repair invoice).
-Now, we use silica packs instead because they are cleaner and absorb more moisture than rice does, making them more effective and cleaner.
-You can collect silica packets from shoe box purchases or buy them in bulk online.
+We put the camera and/or lens in the large ziplock with a few silica packs, sealing it overnight.
+While a lot of photographers recommend using rice for this purpose, rice can leave fine dust in camera gear (as we have learned from experience, with the line item of "cleaned for rice debris" noted on a repair invoice).
+Now, we use silica packs instead because they are cleaner and absorb more moisture than rice does, making them more effective.
+You can collect silica packets from online purchases or buy them in bulk.
 If you use your camera in wet weather, also be sure that your gear is fully insured with protection for water damage.

 Allen wrenches/hex keys - One for your tripod and one for your ballhead/L-plate set-up.
 We always keep these small wrenches in our camera pack as a loose tripod leg or L-plate can make photography difficult or at least annoying.
 Having the wrench along equals an instant fix.